 “What the teacher is, is more important than what he teaches.”

-Chris Kaminski - Entering his seventh school year at New Day, Chris has been working with our youngest children.
+Chris Kaminski - Entering his tenth school year at New Day, Chris is now working with our school’s youngest children.
 Born and raised back east in several places around New York, he graduated from New York University with a degree in print journalism, which, in light of the current climate in the newspaper industry, might as well be burned for fuel energy.
-When not making little children laugh, Chris can be found in his basement music “studio,” cranking out beats. and noise.
-He is raising his first child with his wife Ivana and son Val, who attends New Day in the Sun Song Class.
+When not making little children laugh, Chris can be found in his garage music “studio,” cranking out beats and noise.
+He lives with his wife Ivana and son Val, who attends New Day in the Sun Song Class.

-Nandini Jani - was born in India and travelled to US in 1992 to pursue graduate studies.
-She has training and great interests in India classical music, art, graphic arts, vipassana meditation and sustainable living.
-Early experience in childhood education came from working with kids through the Gandhi school and ashram in India.
-She is very happy to be a part of a “New Day school” community, who is dedicated to making a positive difference in every child’s life.
+Nandini Jani - Nandini was born in India and traveled to US in 1992 to pursue graduate studies.
+She has training and great interests in India classical music, art, graphic arts, vipassana and sustainable living.
+Early experience in childhood education came from working with children in India and taking part in summer camps for children.
+She is very happy to be a part of “New Day school” community and is dedicated to making a positive difference in every child’s life.

 Sarabel Eisenfeld - After traveling and falling in love with Portland 8 years ago, Sarabel made the move cross-country (by train!) from Philadelphia to SE Portland just this past Spring.
 Meanwhile back east, she graduated from Penn State (English/Philosophy), taught in Waldorf pre-school, taught Kindergarten in Quaker school, (cultivating purpose of empowering each person’s Inner Light, with young ones.)
 She also taught K-8 at The Farm School in Massachusetts (living in a bus in the woods,) fingers in dirt, tools in hand, hearts in the work: gardening/carpentry/bee-keeping/yoga/preserving harvest/maple-sugaring with children.
 Sarabel cultivated interests in language-acquisition and Latina culture (wood-fired cooking, social justice, surfing) through travel & work in Central America and led Alternative Spring Break service-project trips of high-schoolers (through American Jewish World Service,) partnering with NGOs throughout Central America.
 In Portland, Sara is thrilled to find that passions for dance, natural building/crafting, lacto-fermentation, playing/seeing live music, & Challah-baking can all thrive within biking-distance of each other, even under one roof.
 Sarabel is grateful to join the New Day School community of wondrous young ones, inspiring families and teachers, to be daily living the dream: fruit trees, story circles, cart wheels, and community building.

-Thubten Munsel - Thubten Munsel has been a Buddhist nun for almost 30 years.
-She graduated with a B.A. in Humanities from New College of California, in San Francisco, and went through Montessori training in Coral Gables, Florida, and is a Step 10 on the Oregon Registry.
-She lived and practiced in a Buddhist community in Northern California for 15 years, she taught ESL to the ‘boat children’ arriving in from Vietnam, Laos, and Cambodia, worked in administration, and taught English, Writing, Meditation, and Buddhist studies to K-12th graders in their private schools.
-In addition, Munsel is a Feng Shui consultant, transcriber, and does gold leaf work on Buddhist statues.
+Thubten Munsel - Munsel has been a Buddhist nun for 32 years.
+She graduated with a B.A. in Humanities from New College of California, in San Francisco, went through Montessori training in Coral Gables, Florida, and is a Step 10 on the Oregon Registry.
+She lived and practiced in a Buddhist community in North California for 15 years, where she taught ESL to the ‘boat children’ arriving from Vietnam, Laos, and Cambodia, worked in administration, and taught English, Meditation, and Buddhist studies to K-12 students in their private schools.
+In addition, Munsel is a professional Feng Shui consultant, transcriber, offers clutter-clearing assistance, and does gold leaf work.
 She has been a teacher at New Day School since the Fall of 2010.